fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 ![](img/using-dobot-mg400/move-three-points-with-problem.png)

 Check that if you change the last movement to MovJ, then the program works.
 Why?
-What was the issue with the previous program that is solved now?
+What was the issue with the previous program that is solved now? (add this answer to your notebook :notebook:)

 ![](img/using-dobot-mg400/move-three-points-ok.png)